 Despite the current market uncertainty, Chant West senior research manager, Mano Mohankumar urges fund members to resist the urge to hit the panic button and focus on the long term.
 This is easier said than done, but history shows it is the best way to avoid crystallising short-term losses.
 Not only would this be only the fifth negative return in the 30 years since the introduction of compulsory super, but it comes on the back of the stellar 18% return last financial year.

 “Fund members can also take comfort in the fact that, even after factoring in the large losses in June to date, the median growth fund is still 5% ahead of the pre-covid high at the end of January 2020,” says Mohankumar.

 He also argues that even people close to retirement with the most to lose can afford to take a long-term view.
 “That’s because a lot of people most likely won’t take out all their super when they retire.
 A substantial amount is likely to stay in the super system in the pension phase, often for many years, which provides plenty of time for losses to be recovered,” he says.

-The following table shows the super performance across various timeframes for five investment categories.
+The following table shows the median super performance for five investment risk categories across various timeframes.

 Source: Chant West